AGH-Wstep-do-Informatyki-2022-2023/pixtry/README.md

 ## Game tone and coloring

 The goal for us is to create kind of *horror* game.
 It is kept mostly in dark colors (to keep right vibe).
-Simple 2D game with some interesting mechanics. **Stay tuned**
+Simple 2D game with some interesting mechanics. **Stay tuned for updates**